micbay/RaceTimerAndController/README.md

 [![I2C PinsImage](Images/LCD2004%20I2C%20backpack.png)](https://www.mantech.co.za/datasheets/products/LCD2004-i2c.pdf)

-> *Though a deeper understanding isn't necessary to use I2C in this project, one may find it helpful for troubleshooting, or if modifying the projcect hardware or software.
+> *Though a deeper understanding isn't necessary to use I2C in this project, one may find it helpful for troubleshooting, or if modifying the project hardware or software.
 These references can provide more details regarding I2C, and using the built-in Arduino 'Wire' library.*
 > - [I2C Basics](https://rheingoldheavy.com/i2c-basics/)
 > - [The Arduino Wire Library](https://rheingoldheavy.com/arduino-wire-library/)